State-Level Recognition in Co-Curricular Excellence 2025

 More than a structure, this restoration represents a promise: a legacy handed from one generation to the next.

-In the words of Mr. Mohamad Azhar, Class of ’93:
+In the words of Mr. Azhar Talib, Class of ’93:

 “A parting gift from me in advance.
 Thank you for the five years of wonderful experience you have given my son.
 Tq Koleq.”